Publicity Department of the Chinese Communist Party: History

-Following the 1st Party National Congress in 1921, the CCP Central Committee decided to establish the Central Propaganda Department of the CCP.
+Following the establishment of the Chinese Communist Party (CCP) at the 1st Party National Congress in 1921, the CCP Central Committee decided to establish the Central Propaganda Department.
 The department was founded in May 1924.
-At its 1924 establishment, the department was structured using its counterpart in the Soviet Union as a model.
-The Resolution on Propaganda Work of the 4th Party National Congress in 1925 stipulated that "in order to make propaganda work perfect and systematic, the Central Committee should have a strong propaganda department to be responsible for all matters and to guide the local propaganda departments to have a close and systematic relationship with it."
+At its establishment, the department was structured using its counterpart in the Soviet Union as a model.
+The 4th Party National Congress adopted the Resolution on Propaganda Work in 1925, which stipulated that "to make propaganda work perfect and systematic, the Central Committee should have a strong propaganda department to be responsible for all matters and to guide the local propaganda departments to have a close and systematic relationship with it."

-In October 1928, the CCP Central Committee required the establishment and improvement of the organization of the Central Propaganda Department, mandating provincial committees, the county and district committees to set up local propaganda departments and that the party branches have propaganda officers to be responsible for propaganda work.
+In October 1928, the CCP Central Committee required provincial, county and district committees to set up local propaganda departments and that the party branches have officers to be responsible for propaganda work.
 In 1938, Mao Zedong stated that the department's focus should be publishing textbooks for soldiers and instructional material for cadres.
 During World War II, the department was assigned leadership and censorship tasks in the areas of theory, opinion, education, and culture as part of the war effort.

-On May 25, 1941, the Central Committee's Instructions on Unifying External Propaganda in Various Base Areas stipulated that "all external propaganda leadership should be unified under the Propaganda Department" and established a system for the Propaganda Department to lead and review newspapers and magazines.
-On June 20, 1941, the "Outline of the Central Propaganda Department on the Party's Propaganda and Mobilization Work" pointed out that “all theories, propositions, education, culture, literature and art, etc., belong to the scope of propaganda and mobilization activities" and "printing, radio and film are powerful tools for propaganda and mobilization."
+On 25 May 1941, the Central Committee adopted the Instructions on Unifying External Propaganda in Various Base Areas, which stipulated that "all external propaganda leadership should be unified under the Propaganda Department" and mandated that the Propaganda Department lead and review newspapers and magazines.
+The Outline of the Central Propaganda Department on the Party's Propaganda and Mobilization Work adopted on 20 June 1941 stated that "all theories, propositions, education, culture, literature and art, etc., belong to the scope of propaganda and mobilization activities" and "printing, radio and film are powerful tools for propaganda and mobilization."
 After 1943, the Central Propaganda Department was responsible for implementing the Party's policies in literary and artistic work and news work.
 In 1946, the Central Propaganda Department put forward requirements for positive propaganda in the Notice on the Propaganda Policy of Broadcasting and Newspapers.